ArjunMash/hnn-textanalysis/README.md

     - If you'd like to enrich the csv in it's entirety I reccomend running the parallelized functions which run against OpenAI's async endpoints.
 You can use run this bash command: `python scripts/models/feature_eng.py parallel` which runs the script with 50 concurrent requests being made to OpenAI's APIs.
 Rows that are failed to process will be saved to an error log under located at `data/gpt_processing_errors.csv`.
 This step should take about 5 minutes.
 3. Train the Neural Network using [Model1.py](scripts/models/model1.py) and monitor the terminal outputs to see model statistics and cross validation results.
 Also feel free to adjust the model architecture by changing the constants between lines 14-18.
    - **Important Note:** Please don't laugh at my R², I really did try.
 4. Launch the streamlit app by running `streamlit run app.py` in your terminal.
-And test out an article, I reccomend you a) stifle your expectations and b) grab an article from this [link](https://www.hotnewhiphop.com/articles/sneakers) that's about 7 days old, fill in the form fields and click predict.
+And test out an article, I reccomend you **a)** stifle your expectations and **b)** grab an article from this [link](https://www.hotnewhiphop.com/articles/sneakers) that's about 7 days old, fill in the form fields and click predict.

-**Note: There is a EDA notebook which was 'read only', with none of the changes being saved to the HNHH_Processed.CSV.
+**Note:** There is an EDA notebook which was 'read only', with none of the changes being saved to the HNHH_Processed.CSV.
 This script was used to generate the graphics above and guide initial modelling.
-The Model scripts to be run without having to use the Jupyter Notebook.**
+The Model scripts to be run without having to use the Jupyter Notebook.

 ## Demo / Code Explanation: